ForgeRock/iot-edge/docs/getting-started.md

 ## Run the SDK examples connecting to AM via the Thing Gateway

-The [Gateway](https://github.com/ForgeRock/iot-edge/blob/master/cmd/gateway/main.go) has its own identity in AM, which similar to a Thing, can be preregistered or dynamically created on its first authenication.
+The [Gateway](https://github.com/ForgeRock/iot-edge/blob/master/cmd/gateway/main.go) has its own identity in AM, which similar to a Thing, can be preregistered or dynamically created on its first authentication.
 In *authentication* mode, the gateway requires an asymmetric key pair for signing and to have a preregistered identity in AM.
-In *registration* mode, the gateway can registered itself if its in possession of an asymmetric key pair for signing and a CA signed X.509 certificate containing the key pair's public key.
+In *registration* mode, the gateway can register itself if it is in possession of an asymmetric key pair for signing and a CA signed X.509 certificate containing the key pair's public key.

 ### Simple Example via the Gateway